V.I.T.A.L. Support for LGBTQIA+ Youth

 LGBTQ+ COMMUNITY CENTERS AND SUPPORT GROUPS

 The New Haven Pride Center: The purpose of New Haven Pride Center, formerly the New Haven Gay and Lesbian Community Center, is to provide educational, cultural and social enrichment for the LGBTQ+ community, its allies, and members, to make a positive contribution to the entire community of Greater New Haven.
-Programming and Support for Youth
+Programming and Support for Yout

 Triangle Community Center in Norwalk: Triangle Community Center (TCC) is Fairfield County's leading provider of programming and resources to nurture growth and connection within the LGBTQ community.
 Young Adult Services